orkes-io/orkes-conductor-client/docs/workflow/README.md

 ### Update workflow state variables

-Variables inside a workflow are the equivalent to global variables in a program.
+Variables inside a workflow are the equivalent of global variables in a program.

 ```java
 To Do